rodrigomd94/Thresh/README.md

 ### Future Plans: FROST Threshold Signatures

-Thresh is designed to support FROST (Flexible Round-Optimized Schnorr Threshold) signatures, enabling:
+One of the key motivations for creating Thresh is to eventually implement FROST (Flexible Round-Optimized Schnorr Threshold) signatures, which will enable:

 **Distributed Key Generation & Management**
 - Multiple parties can collectively control a wallet